 Our website is a great resource for prospective families: learn about our 30+ year history and mission, check out our Life Newsletter and posts on Inside LGS, as well as staff profiles and parent testimonials.
 LGS’s Facebook page includes posts on school activities, community events, parent workshops, and other items of interest to LGS families.

-Step Two: Schedule a School Tour and Classroom Observation
+Step Two: Schedule a Phone Conversation and/or School Tour

 Step Three: Apply!